NewsAnthropicGoogle

 OpenAI's compute spending tells the story in numbers: $30 million in 2017.
 A projected $500 billion in 2026.

 Big Tech's total AI infrastructure spending could hit $725 billion this year.
-That's real money, committed to physical assets, not R&D experiments.
-The railroad analogy is getting harder to avoid — build first, figure out revenue later.
-The question isn't whether the technology is real.
-It's whether the economics work before the money runs out.
+That is real money, committed to physical assets, not R&D experiments.
+The railroad analogy is getting harder to avoid: build first, figure out revenue later.
+The question is not whether the technology is real.
+It is whether the economics work before the money runs out.
+For now, the checks are still clearing, and the GPUs are still spinning up.